archetype-themes/reference-components/README.md

 #### Liquid component file

 Each component directory must include a Liquid component file, which serves as the essential entry point for the component.
-Upon installing a component into a theme project, the Liquid component file will be generated as a separate snippet file.
+Upon installing a component into a theme, the Liquid component file will be generated as a separate snippet file.

 It is common practice to name the Liquid component file after the component directory itself.
 For example, a component named `my-component` would typically have a corresponding Liquid file named `my-component/my-component.liquid`.
 However, this naming convention is not enforced.